A Test Site for Kinship

 The Collective Residency is where we nurture and support people and ideas while they take root and begin to grow.
 For a period of one to two years, a diverse group of over 40 local and international residents, selected through a yearly open call, have access to our space, equipment, network, and support at no cost.
 In return, residents actively engage in furthering our mission and programs, diversifying the voices and perspectives represented at NAVEL.
 For a one year term, two Collective Residents occupy seats on our Board of Directors.

 Art has the power to bring radical thought into meaningful forms and actions, which could lead to healthier and more just systems.
 However, critical and creative practices are vulnerable to instrumentalization, privatization, and subsumption into cultural capital.
 How can we maintain an autonomous position?

-The tragedy of the commons calls for more intentional communities, collectives, and co-ownership models that act as protective layers, absorbing and distributing some of the financial and social pressures we face as individuals.
+The current models of cultural institutions tend to provide mostly short-term visibility and support structures; many lack in opportunities for long-term engagement, care, and collaborative practice.
+There is an immenent need for more intentional communities, collectives, and co-ownership models that act as protective layers, absorbing and distributing some of the financial and social pressures we face as individuals.
 This is what NAVEL is invested in exploring and actualizing.
 We believe the first steps towards more equitable cultural and socio-political systems requires a collaborative investigation and practice which: